HappyLego214/contextual-alt_text/README.md

 ---
 ## Evaluation Dataset

 Composed of 1000 items with each item containing full article text, related image header, and alt-text of the image.

-All collected via New York Times API (and web scraped).
+All data points were collected via the New York Times API and additional web scraping for alignment of image-text pairs.

-To be uploaded
+Note: Due to copyright restrictions, we cannot release the full dataset.
+However, we provide:

 ---